 Even though we know how beneficial meal prep can be for our menus, time, and wallets, it can still slide down on our priority list until we just don’t do it.
 There’s a way around that.
 The trick is to make meal prep something you can’t avoid.

-Provider Erin Darling explains:
+Coach Erin Darling explains:

 Making meal prep an unavoidable part of your weekly routine will help you stick to your eating goals.